 - Locate the steering wheel dampener.
 Generally this is a rectangular component in the center of the steering wheel.
 Remove the dampener from the assembly and remove the steering wheel.

-- Remove the old clock spring and replace in exact same position the new airbag clock spring.
+- Remove the old vehicle clock spring spiral cable and replace in exact same position the new airbag clock spring.

 - Bolt the steering wheel back on by replacing the wheel nut.

 - Re-position the airbag and its wiring and the steering wheel dampener.